drakeor/koiz-os/README.md

 It doesn't really serve any practical purpose outside that.

+# Completed Features

+- Custom bootloader image to load the kernel (DONE)

+- Prints stuff to the console in 32 bit mode (DONE)

+# Planned Features (in order of development)

+- Write output to a serial port for debugging (IN PROGRESS)

+- Starting libc functions

+- Adding Interrupts

+- Malloc

+- Shell

+- Keyboard support

+- Userspace application

+- Processes

+- Backend Compiler for OS

 # Requirements to build

 - FASM (https://flatassembler.net/download.php)

+- GCC (Supports at least C99 standard)

+- LD

 # Running

 - You can run this OS bare metal or on QEMU (qemu-x86_64).
 You'll probably need to pass -fda to QEMU to get it to work.

 # FAQ